dixonge/Vagabondians-grav/pages/03.blog/my-tiki-bar-kitchen-3/post.md

 Add a can of beans, white or your favorite, if you choose

-limones !ey limes -- or regular limes) for squeezing onto your serving to taste
+limones (key limes -- or regular limes) for squeezing onto your serving to taste

 ![](http://media.tumblr.com/tumblr_m65memony01qzu24w.jpg)

 Put the tomatillos in a pan of water and boil the heck out of them for about 10-15 minutes, till they are very-ripe-soft, drain and let cool.

 Chop the bacon into ¾” pieces and cook it in a good-sized pot till done but not crisp at all.
-Mexican bacon, it’s best to add some oil to the pan to cook it.  !merican bacon, you’ll probably want to drain out most of the fat after you get it cooked and you might need closer to a whole pound.
+Mexican bacon, it’s best to add some oil to the pan to cook it.
+(American bacon, you’ll probably want to drain out most of the fat after you get it cooked and you might need closer to a whole pound.
 Can’t have too much bacon, right?)

 While the bacon cooks, chop the bistek into bite-sized pieces.
 When the bacon is ready, add the chopped meat or hamburger and cook it till done.
 Salt the meat, maybe a half teaspoon plus/minus.